li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

 ## Section 3: Discussion and Limitations

-This section should include any relevant predictions and/or conclusions drawn from the model.
-Also critique your own methods and provide suggestions for improving your analysis.
-Issues pertaining to the reliability and validity of your data and appropriateness of the regression analysis should also be discussed here.
-A paragraph on what you would do differently if you were able to start over with the project or what you would do next if you were going to continue work on the project should also be included.
+In order to complete an effective analysis in the time given, we greatly simplified our raw data to predict our response variable, household income.
+We ended up only analyzing a subgroup of the immigrants and focused on those who migrated to California because they made up a large majority of our dataset, anyway.
+If we were given more time, we would’ve analyzed the entirety of the set.
+Additionally, we cut a chunk of the data out because it appeared that some of the income was reported in pesos and USD, though we are not definitely sure.
+Further analysis could investigate why it appeared that some income was reported in a potentially different currency and adjust for it so we can include all observations in our analysis.

+If we could continue to work on the project, we would operate under the assumption that the household income that is unusual was reported in pesos and potentially recorded in the Mexico and split the data set into two and investigate that.
+I think our model could be stronger if we were able to include this very valuable data and inform our predictions with this information.

 ### 3.1 Prediction

+### 3.1.1 Effect of “Gender” on Wage

     ##        fit      lwr     upr
+    ## 1 850.1124 797.2718 902.953

+For a male who is 39 years old (average age), has 6 years of education (average edyrs), first immigrated to the US for 5 years (average duration), and last immigrated to the US for 3 years and 7 months (average duration), and has a documentation type of “undocumented”, his predicted wage is $850.11 We are 95% confident that the actual salary falls in the interval of \[797.27, 902.95\].

+    ##       fit     lwr     upr
-    ## 1 1018.552 821.1766 1215.928
+    ## 1 620.833 397.379 844.287

-For a male who is 40 years old, has 5 years of education, first immigrated to the US for 1 year, and last immigrated to the US for 1 year, and has a documentation type of “undocumented”, his predicted salary is $1018.55.
+For a female who is 39 years old (average age), has 6 years of education (average edyrs), first immigrated to the US for 5 years (average duration), and last immigrated to the US for 3 years and 7 months (average duration), and has a documentation type of “undocumented”, his predicted salary is $620.83 We are 95% confident that the actual salary falls in the interval of \[397.38, 844.29\].

+### 3.1.2 Effect of “Type of Documentation” on Wage

 ## Section 4: Conclusion